clarkezone/clarkezone.github.io/_posts/2020-05-25-webapicore-case-of-missing-exception.md

 commentshortlink: "http://ps-s.clarkezone.dev/p12"
 title:  "ASP.NET Core 3.1 WebAPI: The case of the failing POST request"
 date: 2020-05-25 08:51:02 -0800
-categories: [Web APIs, REST]
+categories: [Web APIs,REST]
-tags: [ASP.NET Core, Azure Telemetry, Troubleshooting]
+tags: [ASP.NET Core,Azure Telemetry,Troubleshooting]
 ---

 I've recently been spending time getting back into the groove with distributed computing after a decade or so of absense.
 As part of that I've been kicking the tires of .NET Core for the first time (and loving it so far, but that's another story).
 A couple of weeks ago, I came across a classic problem which all backend web developers have encountered all too often: a mysterious 400 Bad Request error originating from a REST request.